Skip to content

 Brief summary

-The aim of this study is to appreciate the tolerance of on line hemodiafiltration and its impact on morbidity and cardiovascular risk factors in chronic renal failure patient.
+The aim of this study is to appreciate the tolerance of "on line" hemodiafiltration and its impact on morbidity and cardiovascular risk factors in chronic renal failure patient.

 Detailed description

-The aim of this study is to appreciate the tolerance of on line HDF treatment versus conventional high flux hemodialysis in term of adverse events occuring during dialysis sessions between day 30 and day 120 of treatment and to evaluate: * Quality of life evaluated with the KDQOL questionnaire * Incidence of cardiovascular events * Influence of the technic on cardiovascular, inflammatory and infectious risk factors * Mortality
+The aim of this study is to appreciate the tolerance of "on line" HDF treatment versus conventional high flux hemodialysis in term of adverse events occuring during dialysis sessions between day 30 and day 120 of treatment and to evaluate: * Quality of life evaluated with the KDQOL questionnaire * Incidence of cardiovascular events * Influence of the technic on cardiovascular, inflammatory and infectious risk factors * Mortality

 Interventions